 An historical and critical study of genre in Hollywood film.
-Students will analyse the evolution and transformation of the conventions of key genres, such as the Science Fiction film, the Musical, Film Noir and Horror.
+Students will analyse the evolution and transformation of the conventions of key genres, such as the Science Fiction film, the Musical, Film Noir and Horror,

-P: 30 points of CINE at 100-level, or any 45 points at 100-level, or equivalent preparation with the approval of the Programme Coordinator
+P: Any 15 points at 100 level from CINE, or any 60 points at 100 level from the Schedule V of the BA.
 RP: CINE 101 and CINE 102